 In an argument on DC’s forums last year, amidst all the caterwauling, hair tearing, and general hatassery concerning the President and the upcoming elections, I proposed the following;

 Barack Obama could well be considered the best President since Dwight D. Eisenhower

-Reagan’s term in office was hardly anything to brag about either; in spite of what armies of conservatives say otherwise.
-During his term in office the Soviet Union began to collapse, and the Berlin wall did fall during Bush the first’s only term as president, but that falling had almost nothing to do with US policies in the region and everything to do with the ham-handed bureaucrats behind the iron curtain.
-A Soviet President specifically elected to usher in a new era of openness demanded by the people, the last president of the USSR as it turned out (fixed that sentence. -ed.)
+Reagan’s term in office was hardly anything to brag about either, in spite of what armies of conservatives say on the subject.
+During Reagan’s term in office the Soviet Union did begin to collapse, and the Berlin wall did fall during his VP’s only term as President; but the fall of the Soviet Union and the Berlin Wall that represented it had almost nothing to do with US policies in the region and had everything to do with the ham-handed bureaucrats in the USSR.
+The Soviet Union falling was a result of Glasnost, a call by the Soviet people and their president who was specifically elected to usher in a new era of openness. (fixed that sentence. -ed.)
 What Reagan should be known for, the albatross that he should wear, is Reaganomics or trickle-down economics, which has been shown to be a complete failure and has actually contributed more to economic instability than any other action committed by any other US executive in modern history.

 Reagan’s real legacy is the S&L debacle, brought about by loosening regulations on financial institutions, almost exactly as predicted by people opposed to that action.
 The Iran-Contra affair that I mentioned previously barely moves the needle compared to the destructiveness of Reaganomics.